|

 The menopause is not a disease, otherwise all the women from a certain age on would be sick!
 On the other hand, however, we do feel it, like all the hormonal changes, with various types of symptoms.

-A study¹ conducted on a great number of resident women in the USA and of various ethnic origin, shows that symptoms as the hot flashes and the night sweats are independent from the social class, from the ethnic group and from the culture and therefore unequivocally connected to the hormonal change.
 Does this mean that we cannot do anything about it?
 Yes, but we can do something to decrease the bother.
 The Hormone Replacement Therapy can be a short path for this, however it is not exempt from damages, presenting an increase of risk of cardiovascular diseases and breast cancer.
 (See the article about osteoporosis)

 The other way, more demanding, but side effects-free, is changing our lifestyle.
 If we analyse the above survey in the depth, we notice some variations related to some symptoms: let us focus on these to draw some useful indications.